merely-useful/py-rse/index.md

 ## Test Coverage {#testing-coverage}

-How much of our code do the tests we have written so far actually check?
+How much of our code do the tests we have written check?
+More importantly,
+what parts of our code \emph{aren't} being tested (yet)?
 To find out,
 we can use a tool to check their \gref{code coverage}{code_coverage}.\index{code coverage (of testing)}\index{testing!code coverage}
 Most Python programmers use the `coverage` library,